When will I get a COVID-19 vaccine?

-- NDIS participants aged years 16 and over, and carers of NDIS participants of any age
+- an NDIS participant or unpaid or informal carers of NDIS participants of any age

 Some states and territories will amend their eligibility based on their COVID-19 situation and vaccine supply and uptake.
 Please stay up to date with information from your local state department of health.

 The COVID-19 vaccines